 Limestone is usually formed from shells, coral and algae that have collected on the seafloor and being compressed over thousands of years.
 Sometimes, the shells and bones of creatures that lived long ago survive this process.
 As a result, you can sometimes still see fossils in your marble floor or tiles.

 Marble is made of a unique mixture of limestone and various minerals.
-The beautiful and unique patterns in natural Marble are a major reason for its value as these patterns are formed by deposits of minerals which existed in the limestone before it was affected by extreme heat and pressure in the earth’s crust.
+The beautiful and unique patterns in natural Marble are a major reason for its value as these patterns are formed by deposits of minerals that existed in the limestone before it was affected by extreme heat and pressure in the earth’s crust.
 The minerals react to the pressure differently than the stone did, forming veins and patterns.

 When you think of Marble, you probably picture a milky white colour but this isn’t the only option available!
 Due to the presence of various minerals and salts, Marble takes on many stunning natural colours, from pure white to shimmering greens; these different colours are caused by different substances.
 For example, black veins or grey shading is usually caused by carbon impurities while green is linked to serpentine.